Coding-Cuddles/gilded-rose-refactoring-python-kata/README.md

 This implementation of the Gilded Rose Kata in Python focuses on practicing the Single Responsibility Principle (SRP).
-This kata aims to refactor the existing code to ensure that each class has a single responsibility and that code is easy to understand and maintain.
+This kata aims to refactor the existing code to ensure that each class or function has a single responsibility and that code is easy to understand and maintain.

 ## Instructions